polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg.md

 The following sections describe each of the RPMsg layers.

 ### Transport Layer
 The Transport layer is the actual implementation of the RPMsg protocol.
-This layer defines the format of the message, the creation of communication channels and endpoints, as well an API to send and receive messages from other software contexts.
+This layer defines the format of the message, the creation of communication channels and endpoints, as well as an API to send and receive messages from other software contexts.

 ![rpmsg-format](images/rpmsg-message.png)

-A RPMsg **channel** is a bidirectional communication link between two software contexts.
+A RPMsg **channel** provides a bidirectional communication link between two software contexts.
 A RPMsg channel is composed of a textual name, a destination and a source address.

-An RPMsg **endpoint** provides a logical connection on top of an RPMsg channel.
+A RPMsg **endpoint** provides a logical connection on top of an RPMsg channel.
 An endpoint has an associated call-back function that is triggered when data is received on that endpoint.
 Each endpoint has a unique local address.

-Endpoints allow to bind multiple user callbacks within a single RPMsg channel.
+Endpoints allow the user to bind multiple user callbacks within a single RPMsg channel.

 ![rpmsg-endpoints](images/rpmsg-endpoints.png)